syncfusion-content/javascript-docs/js/Diagram/Group.md

 ## Interaction

 You can edit the group and its children at runtime.
-For more information about how to interact with a group, refer to [Interaction](/js/Diagram/Interaction#Selection "Interaction").
+For more information about how to interact with a group, refer to [Edit Groups](/js/Diagram/Interaction#selection "Interaction").